 The Electrical Engineering Technology - Electronics degree is designed to meet the demand for employees with electronics skills.
 You will learn electrical and electronic theories and how to apply those theories in a laboratory setting.

 Program graduates work in the electronics field as technicians or in a variety of testing and manufacturing careers.

 Graduates may choose to enter the workforce or continue their education at a four year-college.

 This program is offered by the Automotive, Manufacturing and Electrical Engineering Technologies Department.

 - The program is aimed the growing number of technician careers available in the electronics, nanotechnology and semiconductor fields.

-- The program is accredited by the Engineering Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (www.abet.org).
+- The program is accredited by the Engineering Technology Commission (ETAC) of ABET, http://www.abet.org.

 Graduates of this program are prepared for a career as an Engineering Technician or similar roles.
 Employment opportunities exist for those interested in working as: Field Service Representatives, Electromechanical Assemblies Technicians, Quality Control Technicians, System Field Support Technicians, Field Engineers, Service Technicians and Computer Technicians.